eCOMM Merchant Solutions Statement on SCA

 Unattended terminals for transport fares and parking fees are exempt from this requirement.

-We advise merchants to review your eCommerce infrastructure to ensure you have at a minimum 3DS v1.0 enabled.
+We advise merchants to review your eCommerce infrastructure to ensure you have 3DS v2.1 enabled from January 2020, and v 2.2 when it becomes available.